sav-che/TL-2/Authors/Schmidt, (Heinrich Christian) Friedrich {std. H.C.F. Schmidt}.md

-> [!cite] BHL link: this entry starts at [page 251](https://www.biodiversitylibrary.org/item/104077#page/265/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 251](https://www.biodiversitylibrary.org/page/33333390) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schmidt, \[Heinrich Christian\] Friedrich (1819-1863), German (Franconio-Bavarian) pharmacist and botanist at Wunsiedel; studied pharmacy in the Mohren-Apotheke in Nürnberg and with Apoth.
 Strauss in Mosbach a.
 Neckar; at the University of München 1838-1840; studied botany and mineralogy at Berlin 1840-1841; from 1846 with the family pharmacy in Wunsiedel, from 1855 as owner; Dr. phil.
-Jena 1857. (*H.C.F.
-Schmidt*).
+Jena 1857.
+**Abbreviated name**: *H.C.F.
+Schmidt*

 #### Herbarium and types